YosefKahlon/DevOps-Linux/Terraform on Azure/Terraform on Azure.md

 ## Automatic Deployment

-We can automate the process by creating a bash script
+We can automate the process by creating a bash script [deply.sh](deploy.sh)
 ```bash
 chmod +x deploy.sh
 ./deploy.sh